martinlukk/martinlukk/README.md

 - ⚡ Fun fact: ...
 -->

-- 💡 I'm a social scientist studying pro-social behavior on digital platforms and how cultural divisions become political conflicts.
+- 💡 I'm a computational social scientist studying algorithmic fairness on digital platforms and how AI makes decisions about who deserves help.
-- 🎓 I have a Ph.D. in sociology from the University of Toronto.
+- 🎓 I'm a Postdoctoral Research Fellow at the Data Sciences Institute, University of Toronto.
+- 🤖 I'm developing __FairFund-Bench__, a benchmark evaluating LLM allocation behavior.
-- 📖 I wrote [a book](https://www.sup.org/books/sociology/gofailme) about what it's like to use a popular crowdfunding platform.
+- 📖 I wrote [a book](https://www.sup.org/books/sociology/gofailme) about how crowdfunding fails the people who need it most.
 - 📄 You can find my articles and papers on [Google Scholar](https://scholar.google.com/citations?user=QQ2GsIAAAAAJ).